adeiji/SwiftyBootstrap/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Documentation

+To see the full documentation click here [https://swiftybootstrap.netlify.app/documentation/swiftybootstrap]

 ## Requirements
 iOS 12.0+ / Mac OS X 10.12+ / tvOS 10.0+
 Xcode 10.0+